mdsitton/grwl/README-GLFW.md

    maximized window
  - [Win32] Bugfix: The foreground lock timeout was overridden, ignoring the user
  - [Win32] Bugfix: The OSMesa library was not unloaded on termination
- - [Win32] Bugfix: The window hint `GLFW_MAXIMIZED` did not move or resize the window (#1499)
+ - [Win32] Bugfix: The window hint `GRWL_MAXIMIZED` did not move or resize the window (#1499)
- - [Win32] Bugfix: Worker threads are now able to correctly detect if the GLFW window has focus by getting the `GLFW_FOCUSED` attribute.
+ - [Win32] Bugfix: Worker threads are now able to correctly detect if the GLFW window has focus by getting the `GRWL_FOCUSED` attribute.
  - [Win32] Disabled framebuffer transparency on Windows 7 when DWM windows are opaque (#1512)
  - [Win32] Made hidden helper window use its own window class